-- At the end of the field turn left and after 50m, and before the gate, turn right along a footpath around the edge of a garden to a road.
+- At the end of the field turn left and after 50m, and before the gate, turn right along a footpath behind some buildings and then around the edge of a garden to a road.

 - At the road turn left and after approximately 80m turn right onto a footpath.
 Follow the track for approximately 90m before turning right into a field and following the field edge straight ahead.
-At the field corner turn left over a stile and immediately turn right and walk along the field edge to a road.
+At the end of the barn turn left over a stile and immediately turn right and walk along the field edge to a road.

 - At the road turn right and after approximately 100m turn left onto a footpath across the field, through some trees and across a bridge.

 - Turn right and walk alongside the drain.
 After 150m turn left onto a footpath beside a woodland, Foxhall Wood.

 - At the road turn right, walk past the church, and at the T-junction turn right to return to the starting point.

 - Facilities available on this walk